-\begin{remark} The fact that any true $\Sigma_1$-sentence is also provable in $I\Sigma_1$ is usually denoted as the \emph{$\Sigma_1$-completeness} of $I\Sigma_1$.
+\begin{remark} The fact that any true $\Sigma_1$-sentence is also provable in $I\Sigma_1$ is usually referred to as the \emph{$\Sigma_1$-completeness} of $I\Sigma_1$.
 This is also a classical result in proof theory, but proven usually by induction on the complexity of formulas.
 Our proof relies on the natural transformation $\alpha : T \nt \Gamma$, whose existence is guaranteed by the pure structural reason of $\mc C[\T]$ being the \emph{initial} pr-coherent category.
 It serves as certain \emph{algorithm} that extracts information from the \emph{truth} of a sentence, converting it to a \emph{proof} of that sentence in $\T$.
-For readers familiar with literature in type theory, this is indeed the incarnation of \emph{logical relations} in Tait computability methods in the context of arithmetic.
+For the reader familiar with type theory, this is indeed the incarnation of \emph{logical relations} in Tait computability methods, adapted to the context of arithmetic.
 As mentioned at the beginning of this section, Tait computability are widely used in type theory, and recently there has been tremendous success in applying its categorical counterpart, viz.
-Artin glueing, to the study of complex systems of type theories~\cite{sterling2021first}.
-We hope to at least show readers the possibility of applying similar methods in the context of proof theory of arithmetic. \end{remark}
+Artin glueing, to the study of complex systems of type theories; e.g.~\citet{sterling2021first}.
+We hope to at least show the possibility of applying similar methods in the context of proof theory of arithmetic. \end{remark}

-\begin{remark} Notice that, although Theorem~\Ref{thm:trpreq} implies that there are no true but unprovable sentence in $\T$, there could still be \emph{false but unrefutable} sentences in $\T$.
-In particular, G\"odel's first and second incompleteness theorems still applies to $\T$ in the following sense: There exists a sentence $\varphi$ in $\T$ that is neither provable nor refutable, i.e. both $\top \vdash \varphi$ and $\varphi \vdash \bot$ are \emph{un}provable in $\T$, and the sentence $\mathrm{InCon}_{\T}$, expressing the \emph{in}consistency of $\T$, will be such an example.\footnote{Since there is no negation in $\T$, the consistency of $\T$ as \emph{not} existing a proof of $\bot$ isn't directly formalisable in $\T$, but we can use the \emph{sequent} $\mathrm{InCon}_{\T} \vdash \bot$ to represent the consistency of $\T$.} We will say more about this in Section~\Ref{sec:future}. \end{remark}
+\begin{remark} Notice that, although \Cref{thm:trpreq} implies that there are no true but unprovable sentence in $\T$, there could still be \emph{false but irrefutable} sentences in $\T$.
+In particular, G\"odel's first and second incompleteness theorems still applies to $\T$ in the following sense: There exists a sentence $\varphi$ in $\T$ that is neither provable nor refutable, i.e. both $\top \vdash \varphi$ and $\varphi \vdash \bot$ are \emph{un}provable in $\T$, and the sentence $\mathrm{Incon}_{\T}$, expressing the \emph{in}consistency of $\T$, will be such an example.\footnote{Since there is no negation in $\T$, the consistency of $\T$ as \emph{not} existing a proof of $\bot$ isn't directly formalisable in $\T$, but we can use the \emph{sequent} $\mathrm{Incon}_{\T} \vdash \bot$ to represent the consistency of $\T$.} We will say more about this in \Cref{sec:future}. \end{remark}